linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/4_selector-rules.md

 > As Opticss improves, we may choose to loosen some of these restrictions – keep an eye out for syntax updates as we approach the `v1.0.0` release!

-Lets quidly review these forbidden rules:
+Let's quickly review the restrictions:

 #### 1) ❌ `!important`
 The `!important` directive is one of CSS' most obvious code smells.
 It also does some gnarly things to the cascade, especially